DannysBlazingBonfire/FFX-LightningDodger/README.md

 * caviat: user will still need to move the character manually

 #Installation
+opt 1
+* Download and Run the .exe release

+opt 2
 - Download the files
 - create a python virtual environment with: python -m venv .venv
 - activate the python virtual environment with: .\.venv\Scripts\activate in cmd